t-mart/wap/README.rst

 Description
   A sequence of paths *relative to the* ``path`` *of this directory* that specify the Lua (or XML) files your addon should load.
 The order of this sequence is respected.

+  See the :ref:`Sample config and directory structure <sample-config-and-dir-struct>`_ section for an example on where these files are expected to be inside your project.

   To demonstrate, a ``files`` section that looks like this: